-The Mentored Hindi program covers both spoken and written Hindi with an emphasis on developing speaking, listening, reading, and writing skills.
-The prerequisites for Mentored Hindi VII-VIII are Mentored Hindi I-VI or the equivalent.
-Students who already speak Hindi or Urdu at an intermediate to advanced level but do not read and write in Hindi, should enroll in the Hindi for Hindi-Urdu Speakers I and II sequence.
+The Mentored Swahili program covers both spoken and written Swahili with an emphasis on developing speaking, listening, reading, and writing skills.
+The prerequisites for the Swahili VI and VII are Swahili I through V or the equivalent.
+Students starting the course also must demonstrate previous success in language learning and evidence of self-discipline in managing independent work.

 The syllabus for this course assigns materials at a pace necessary to complete the assigned materials within a semester.
-Students who fall behind this pace will be in danger of not passing the course and should discuss their situation with the program director or associate director.
+Students who fall behind this pace will be in danger of not passing the course and should discuss their situation with the program director.
 Students who prefer to move faster than the assigned pace are most welcome to do so.
-Any student who finds him/herself significantly ahead on the syllabus, should contact the program director to see what accomodations might be made to facilitate the faster pace.
+Students who find themselves significantly ahead on the syllabus should contact the program director to see what accommodations might be made to facilitate the faster pace.